 Owners in the United States seem to be particularly smitten with these gentle giants, having voted them within the top 3 cats breeds to own in the United States, in 2015!

-Not all Maine Coon cats have yellow eyes though.
-Instead, this majestic breed can also have green, gold, odd eye, or blue eyes.
-Maine Coon yellow eye is simply another name used to describe Maine Coons with gold colored eyes.
+Maine Coon yellow eye is simply another name used to describe Maine Coons with gold-colored eyes.

 Please note that the Maine Coon yellow eye can appear in a variety of different golden-yellow shades.